 Kids love to play outdoors regardless of the sunburns and bruises.
 Nonetheless, one vital factor to consider with having your kids play outdoors is that they tend to run off unmonitored.
 More so, playing outdoors can sometimes expose your kids to danger due to its open play spaces.
-When it comes to playing, safety is always on top of our list.
-So, why not consider other alternative options for kids to play such as an indoor playground or an indoor play space?
+Safety is always on top of our list when it comes to playing.
+So, why not consider other alternative options for kids to play, such as an indoor playground or an indoor play space?
 Let them be kids and play year-round at any of our favorite indoor play areas in San Francisco!

 No matter the weather outside, an indoor play space is a great destination to keep your kids occupied in a clean and safe environment.
 It allows your kids to marvel at the beautifully designed tunnels, slides, bridges, adventure zones, and other soft play equipment, which keeps your kid’s attention for long hours.
-While your kids are exploring their imagination, it also gives you a chance to sit back and relax while you watch from a distance.
+While your kids are exploring their imagination, it also allows you to sit back and relax while watching from a distance.
 Scroll down to find your kid’s favorite indoor play areas in San Francisco!

 Phone Number: (415) 379-8000

 Renamed Curiosity Grove, this area used to be exclusively for babies and caretakers but is now open to kids of all ages.
 The old check-in area has been remodeled into an additional indoor playroom, and the corridors in the space have been expanded to create a more open environment for kids.
 Now, the area feels more like an exhibit in the museum than a place to take a break from it.

 Young imaginations blossom in Curiosity Grove, a forest-themed environment perfect for little learners.
 Curiosity Grove is home to notable residents: a colony of Madagascar hissing cockroaches and an Eastern box turtle.
 Eye-level tanks make observing these not-so-creepy crawlers easy for little ones.